Heroin Addiction, Health Effects, Withdrawal, & Treatment

 - Vomiting.

-Opioid withdrawal can be very unpleasant, but it is seldom life-threatening.
-Very occasionally, some people experience complications that require medical intervention.
-Aspiration—breathing stomach contents into the lungs—is the most common complication.
-Vomiting and diarrhea can also lead to electrolyte imbalance and dehydration.14
+Opioid withdrawal can be very uncomfortable and unpleasant, but it is seldom life-threatening.
+Very rarely, people may experience complications that require medical intervention.10

 Heroin Addiction Treatment